prajwalrao87/prajwalrao87/README.md

 - 👨‍💻 All of my projects are available at [https://github.com/prajwalrao87](https://github.com/prajwalrao87)

-- 💬 Ask me about **Artificial Intelligence and Machine Learning student pursuing a Bachelor’s degree in Engineering, with a strong passion for technology and a keen interest in coding and emerging technologies.
-Enthusiastic about contributing to the evolving landscape of Artificial Intelligence.**
+- 💬 Ask me about **Artificial Intelligence, Machine Learning, Engineering, and emerging technologies**

 - 📫 How to reach me **prajwalrao87@gmail.com**